More than just peak to trough markup

 What About Non-vertical Lifts?

 I'm glad you asked!
 All of the popular lifts used in performance measurement have non-vertical (horizontal) components.
-Fortunately the GymAware PowerTool measures angle of lift to correct for these, in both the rep detection algorithm and in calculating final results - No other LPT system does this.
-The trace below shows typical, side on, lift profiles for power cleans.
+Fortunately, the GymAware PowerTool measures the angle of lift to correct for these, in both the rep detection algorithm and in calculating final results - No other LPT system does this.
+The trace below shows typical, side-on, lift profiles for power cleans.
 The blue traces show the detected concentric lift phase.

-- Power clean side-on lift profile measured by PowerTool with angle of lift measurement
+- Power clean side-on lift profile measured by PowerTool with the angle of lift measurement

 The Most Accurate Most Valid Sports Power Measurement

 The facts are that GymAware Online holds the largest, most consistent set of lift data in the world.
-It's all collected using comparable, validated devices with automated consistent mark up rules applied to each and every one of more than one million lifts recorded.
-And the lift data is corrected for angle!
+It's all collected using comparable, validated devices with automated consistent markup rules applied to each and every one of more than one million lifts recorded.
+And the lift data is corrected for the angle!